dboyliao/pypeup/README.md

 ## Limits

-As mentioned above, there are few limits on the functions that can be used with `pypipe`:
+As mentioned above, there are few limits on the functions that can be used with `pypeup`:

 - All the functions' first argument must be `data`.
     - It doesn't mean you have to name it as `data`, but you have to be sure that all the functions' first argument will hold the data you want to process.